No more Grenfell? VK screens existing buildings

 Facade strategy as value engineering

 As such, VK Architects & Engineers can also screen existing real estate for fire safety, in applying these unique engineering services.
 Cities and local authorities are well aware of the added value of this kind of engineering.
 So the key word is value engineering, as our engineers aim for performance optimisation with regard to cost-efficiency, extreme safety and with much respect for high-quality architecture.
 For that reason, it is beyond doubt that value engineering will get ever more appreciation in the conceptual phase of new buildings.
-After all, fire-resistant facades amount to more than smoke exhaust, water mist, foam extinguishing, sprinkling … A true façade strategy will deliver the safest and most cost-efficient solution!
+After all, fire-resistant facades adds up to more than the sum of the right choice of materials and correct fire spread applications … A true façade strategy will deliver the safest and most cost-efficient solution!

-Can Grenfell happen in Belgium?
-Yes, but the risk is next to nil if the right experts are involved in the design from the concept phase onward, and if their advice is acknowledged.
+Can a tragedy like Grenfell happen in Belgium?
+Yes, but the risk can be greatly reduced if the right experts are involved in the design from the concept phase onward, and if their advice is acknowledged.